-The License Data Delivery Status page displays the status of one or more daily license usage files.
+The License Data Delivery Status modal displays the status of one or more daily license usage files.
 To view the License Data Delivery Status page:

-- 1. Go to the Subscription Usage page (System > Monitor > System Usage > Subscription button). - 2.
-Click the [License Data Delivery Status] button. - 3.
+- 1. Go to the Subscription Usage page (Manage > Subscription Usage). - 2.
+In the Current License Usage by Device section, click the [License Data Delivery Status] button. - 3.
 The License Data Delivery Status modal appears and displays a list of daily license usage files.
 For each daily license usage file, the License Data Delivery Status page displays the following: - Summary Date.
 Date associated with the daily license-usage file. - Delivery Status.
 Possible values are: - ° "0" (zero).
 File has not been uploaded to the ScienceLogic billing server. - "1" (one).
 File has been uploaded to the ScienceLogic billing server and may be deleted from the SL1 system by the automated maintenance process. - Summary Size.
 Size of the daily license usage file.